Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Otherwise, it could be a catastrophe for you guys, Navy SEALs.

-I think for me, I tend to One of the questions I get asked a lot, especially by young men, is, hey, what's your favorite gun?
+I think for me, it's, you know, I tend to, one of the questions you get asked a lot, especially about young men, is, hey, what's your favorite gun?

-But I always go, are you asking me what my favorite gun is or what my favorite weapon is?
+But I always go, are you asking me what my favorite gun is?

-And sometimes there'll be a little bit of a ripple in the audience like just happened here.
+And then sometimes there'll be a little bit of a ripple in the audience, like, just happened here.

 A weapon is what I use to win.